stephen-rowan/nft-dao-genesis/meetings/24th-march-2021-nft-dao-general-meeting.md

 >
 > Environmental competitive adavantage of Cardano's Proof of Stake technology.
 >
+> Need to avoid division between PoW and Pos communities.
+>
 > Discussion - [35.52](https://youtu.be/CHze97JVM8A?t=2152) - @sev, New Mindflow, Tyler Wales, Dan Verowski